 There are many plots and stories that evoke this trope to add the bitter in a Bittersweet Ending, or less commonly as something to be fought against in order to preserve the Age or at least the relics thereof.

-Holo decides to leave the villagers she helped because they say that they don't need a harvest god anymore.
+Holo of Spice and Wolf decides to leave the villagers she helped because they say that they don't need a harvest god anymore.
 While she initially helped them by making the crops grow, she occasionally had to do the opposite to prevent the growing village from being struck by the Tragedy of the Commons, which made them resent her.
 In the first episode, before she leaves, we see her portrayed in the village harvest festivities as an oppressive force and a thief instead of as a wise benefactor.

 One Piece is starting to look very much like this as of recent events, with the romantic "Great Pirate Era" coming crashing down, as Portgas D. Ace, who was revealed as the son of Gold Roger, the legendary "Pirate King", is killed by Admiral Akainu, providing the first death of a major character, and Edward "Whitebeard" Newgate, who held the title of the "World's Strongest Man", meeting his end shortly afterward, with the almost certainly series Big Bad Blackbeard and his crew killing him, and stealing his devil fruit power.